stephanbracke/intermagnet-technical-manual/chapters/usingdata/dataviewer.rst

 .. include:: ../../appendices/appendices.rst

-INTERMAGNET provides software to work with the data on the INTERMAGNET Physical Media (IPM).
-This software can be installed from the Physical Media, or downloaded from |imag_software| .
+INTERMAGNET provides software to work with the data from the DOIs, web downloads and from the INTERMAGNET Physical Media (IPM).This software can be installed from the Physical Media, or downloaded from |imag_software| .
 The software is designed to be simple and easy to use.
 When the software starts for the first time on a new computer, a dialog is displayed describing how to tell the software where to find